‘Dancing With The Stars’ 2017- How Is A Winner So Obvious To Some Already? [Opinion]

 — Rickey (@rickey) February 24, 2017

-Chris Katten is an alum of Saturday Night Live and quite the comedian, but why do you suppose he is sitting at the very bottom, even below a senior citizen in the lineup?
+Chris Kattan is an alum of Saturday Night Live and quite the comedian, but why do you suppose he is sitting at the very bottom, even below a senior citizen in the lineup?
 Do folks expect him to go for more laughs than serious dance moves because of his SNL history?
-It’s not as if he is sporting a beer guy or anything.
+It’s not as if he is sporting a beer gut or anything.
 He looks like he is in pretty good shape in his Dancing with the Stars promo pictures.
 So why the +1500?

 Mr. T, who looks better than he ever, may just surprise the masses and cut a rug better than the Dancing with the Stars contestants half his age.
 You just never know who will pop out as a great celebrity dancer this time around.
-Right now Mr. T. has every bit the chance as Simone Biles does, as the canvas is clean.
+Right now, Mr. T. has every bit the chance as Simone Biles does, as the canvas is clean.
 Now all he has to do is paint it with some dancing moves.
-In a couple of more weeks the fans will be able to see for themselves who really has the moves and who is struggling when Dancing with the Stars airs its 400th episode and premiere of season 24.
+In a couple of more weeks, the fans will be able to see for themselves who really has the moves and who is struggling when Dancing with the Stars airs its 400th episode and the premiere of Season 24.